 Telltale clues lie within each type of book, and sometimes vary from publisher to publisher.
 True antique books aren't always as easy to identify as first editions when compared to more modern printings.
 You may have to consult a rare book expert for confirmation.

-And remember, the value of a first edition will fluctuate with demand.
+The value of a first edition will fluctuate with demand.
 Every book had a first printing, but not all of them are worth a fortune.
 After you determine that you indeed have a first edition in your possession, then you have to research the potential value.

 Collecting Second Editions